 How to Get Your Product Into Whole Foods

 Whole Foods Market is the largest natural and organic grocer in the United States.
 The Austin based company runs about 460 stores across the United States, Canada, and United Kingdom.
-With over $5 billion in sales every month, there’s no wonder local farmers and vendors want to get their products on Whole Foods’ shelves.
+With over $5 billion in sales every month, there’s no wonder local farmers and vendors want to get their products on Whole Foods’s shelves.

 After Amazon recently announced the acquisition of Whole Foods for $13.7B, there is even more incentive for small and mid-sized businesses to build a relationship.
 Who knows?
 Maybe working with Whole Foods can lead to a nationwide deal or an opportunity to sell directly to Amazon.
 But you won’t know until you try.
 These are the steps to get your product into Whole Foods.